 I come from a long line of Christians of the Middle East.
-My grandfather was a catholic priest from the eastern catholic rites and I was brought up by catholic nuns from an early age.
+My grandfather was a catholic priest from the maronite eastern catholic rite and I was brought up by maronite and catholic nuns from an early age.
 I grew up with a Christian mindset, but never really made a conscious decision to belong to this faith.

-More than a decade ago, I decided to stop the practice of yoga and meditation, and dedicated my thinking and all my free time to understanding the Christian faith.
+More than a decade ago, I decided to stop the practice of yoga and meditation, and dedicated all my free time to understanding the Christian faith.
 The beauty of the Christian spirituality took my breath away, and I fell in love with it.

-I have restarted the practice of yoga and meditation for health and healing purposes, but I still feel a Christian at heart even though I no longer go to church.
+I have restarted the practice of yoga and meditation for health and healing purposes.
+I still feel a Christian at heart even though I no longer go to church.
 This may change with time, but who knows?

-I have stripped my yoga and meditation practice of any religious context and use them to heal my body, my mind and my emotions.
+I have stripped my yoga and meditation practice of any religious context and use them to heal my body, my mind, and my emotions.
 I may not be considered a true Christian by the Christian church, or a true yogini by the yoga masters, but I am fine with that.
-I don’t need approval or recognition from either and I thank the wisdom of the Crone for that.
+I do not need approval or recognition from either and I thank the wisdom of the Crone for that.

 For those of you who may have forgotten, the Crone is a symbol of wisdom that comes from experience.
 The Crone is a woman who has lived through love, sadness, hope, and fear and emerged from all of it a wise and self-assured spirit.